visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## What Devi AI does
 You can set up a trial account and see if Devi works for you.
-Devi helps you monitor Private and Public Facebook groups, Twitter, Reddit,LinkedIn, Nextdoor and WhatsApp groups for keywords.
+Devi helps you monitor Private and Public Facebook groups, Twitter, Reddit, LinkedIn, Nextdoor and WhatsApp groups for keywords.
 For Facebook, you only need to be a group member, and that's it.
 Whether you own the group or not.
 Whether public or private group.
 You don't only monitor, but also outreach.
 You can also create and schedule posts on your social media accounts using Devi We also have a feature that lets you analyze and summarize the latest news on the keywords you are monitoring so you can post to your social accounts and build authority.